alexvangeen/datascience_gettingandcleaningdata/CodeBook.md

 * The training and test sets were merged
 * I extracted means and standard deviations for all measurements
 * Activities were labeled with descriptive names
+* Variables in data set were labeled with descriptive variable names.
 * final datast (tidy_data.text) was created with for each activity and subject combo (row) the average for each variable These transformations were exectuted by the script run_analysis.R, see also README.md